The idiot being the author, me, not you! Why on earth did I get involved in doing this!

 Next you go to bottom of map and go UP the stairs, i.e. going NORTH on the map, until you come to the horizontal line at the bottom of the relevant Grid Square – (in this example number 41) Hence Grid Ref 47/41

-You could be given a clue like this:
+You could be given a clue to find a location, like this:

 Proceed to Dormansland Railway Station and follow the roads in a south easterly direction, to the Surrey/Sussex Border.
 Here, locate and note which Grid Square, Basing Farm is located in.

-So that’s it, see how quickly you can find the answer, following the Idiots Guide.
+So that’s it, see how quickly you can find the answer, following the Idiots Guide with the map below.
 But which of us is the Idiot?